mebeim/aoc/2020/README.md

 above and see what would happen if we only had those two:

 - We know bus `2` departure times "advance" `2` minutes at a time.
-- We knoe bus `3` needs to be at distance `1` from any of the departure times of bus `2`.
+- We know bus `3` needs to be at distance `1` from any of the departure times of bus `2`.

 We can start with `t=0` and advance 2 steps at a time until we find that `t + 1`